ryedin/site/_posts/2017-02-21-buildpacks.md

 ## Ghost App

 First, clone an app.
-We'll use with the Ghost blogging platform.
+For this demo we will use the Ghost blogging platform.
 This app follows the [twelve-factor methods](https://12factor.net/), so it should be easy to build and deploy with a buildpack.

 ```
 $ git clone https://github.com/cobyism/ghost-on-heroku.git ghost-on-convox